TheeSinthu/ScottKnottESD-py/README.md

 This repository provides a **Python implementation** of the Scott-Knott Effect Size Difference (ESD) test, originally implemented in R by [ScottKnottESD](https://github.com/klainfo/ScottKnottESD).

-The Scott-Knott ESD test is a ranking and clustering procedure to compare multiple treatments while accounting for effect sizes.
+The Scott-Knott ESD test is a ranking and clustering procedure to compare multiple treatments with Statistical and Effect Size test.
+Each ranked cluster's performance must be both statistically significant with large effect size.

 # References